nidup/fast-food/README.md

 # Demo

-You can access to the demo here https://nidup.github.io/fast-food/
+You can access to the [online demo here](https://nidup.itch.io/fast-food)

 Notice that it takes some time to boot, it downloads the whole internet.